 Once employed in New York, his weekends were “devoted to painting and browsing in art books” (Ray, 18).
 And what better place to browse than Fifth Avenue?
 Upon discovering Alfred Steiglitz’s Gallery ‘291’, Man Ray was a regular visitor, taking in Cezzane, Branusci, Rodin, and Picasso.
 Already, the enigmatic fervor of the European mainland had left a mark on young Ray’s visual palette.
 When introduced, however, to the technology of photography by Steiglitz, Ray was in for the ride of his life.

 “During the day at my desk, overlooking the river, I watched the liners leaving their docks en route to France and wondered if I could ever get to Paris, that Mecca of art.”
 (Ray, 17)

-His endeavours towards such a practice was spurred by his criticism of conventional representation.
+His endeavors towards such a practice were spurred by his criticism of conventional representation.
 Raghu Rai, one of India’s pioneers in the field of visual media, was also impelled by such a notion.

 In an interview with Invisible Photographer Asia, Raghu Rai says:

 “When I go to a situation, I see something interesting, and I see the enormity and the size of it, and the complexity of it, and I say “Yes God, you’ve shown me this but it’s not enough for me.”
 So he says “Alright.”
 Then I keep walking, then he shows me something more complex and bigger.
 I say “Yes God, It’s nice.
 But it’s still not enough for me.”
 So I go on and on and I don’t accept it, and then he knows this child of his is very demanding and restless.
 And then he opens up and shows me something I have never experienced before.
 Then I take a picture and say “Thank you, God.”
 (IPA Interview, 1012)